 State Tax Credits

-There are only three states in the US that offer homeschool families to use a state tax credit on their income taxes.
-These are Illinois, Louisiana, and Minnesota.
+Five states in the US offer homeschool families to use a state tax credit on their income taxes.
+These are Illinois, Indiana, Louisiana, Ohio, and Minnesota.
 These vary from state to state but may help with expenses such as tuition, book or curriculum rental fees, grade books, and even workbooks.
-At this time, these are the only three states who offer state tax credits for homeschool families, however, this could expand in the future.
+At this time, these are the only states that offer state tax credits for homeschool families, however, this could expand in the future.

 Tax-Deferred 529 Savings Plans